Te Uku: Te Uku Landing

 Te Uku Landing is 3.7 km from Te Uku, though a 17 acre public reserve still exists half a mile closer, which was planned to be the landing before the surveyors realised the difficulty of navigating the rapids.
 In a 1904 Chronicle, Langley was advertising for cargo for the launch 'Nita', which ran from Raglan to Te Uku every Tuesday.
 The last auction to lease Te Uku landing reserve (for a term of 14 years) seems to have been in 1918.
-Presumably after that it declined as the roads took over the main transport role.

 Sawmills

 A mill at Ohautira opened in 1943 and closed in the early 1960s.
 It was still marked on the 1978 map.

 Saleyards

 Before Kauroa saleyards were first used on 21 January 1914, sheep and cattle yards had existed at the start of the road to Waingaro.
 Local farmers formed Kauroa Saleyards Society in 1977, when the yards were threatened with closure, and continue to hold sales.

 Shops

 Te Uku store opened in 1924 on land which the Anglican Church had planned to use as a graveyard.